riot/riot.github.io/documentation.md

 See [API docs]({{ '/api/#slots' | prepend:site.baseurl }}) for `slots`.

 <aside class="note note--info">
-Slots work only in compiled components, all the inner HTML of the components placed directly in your page DOM will be ignored.
+Slots only work in compiled components.
+All of the inner HTML of the components placed directly in your page DOM will be ignored.
 </aside>

 <aside class="note note--warning">
-:warning: Riot <code>if</code>, <code>each</code> and <code>is</code> directives are not supported on slot tags
+:warning: Riot <code>if</code>, <code>each</code> and <code>is</code> directives are not supported on slot tags.
 </aside>